Parallel OctoMapping: A Scalable Framework for Enhanced Path Planning in Autonomous Navigation: POMP Design and Implementation

-\yihui{Note that each OGM cell participates in multiple pairs of diagonal leaf-node regions (4 in 2D and 8 in 3D).
-All cells in the OGM are initialized as unoccupied.
-Once a cell is designated as occupied in any one of the examinations of its diagonal pairs, it is marked as occupied.
-Otherwise, it remains unoccupied. (see Fig.~\ref{fig:mapping_process}).
+\yihui{Note that each OGM cell overlaps multiple pairs of diagonal leaf-node regions (4 in 2D and 8 in 3D).
+If any of the diagonal pairs of leaf-node region results in an \texttt{occupied} designation, the cell is marked as occupied.
+Otherwise, it remains unoccupied (see Fig.~\ref{fig:mapping_process}).
 To prevent race conditions caused by cells participating in multiple examinations, we use atomic operations for both the region safe state update and the cell-level occupancy update.
 In addition, octree construction and projection onto the OGM are executed sequentially rather than asynchronously.}

-\yihui{The comparison between our method (POMP) and the direct OGM is shown in Fig.~\ref{fig:mapping_process} and Fig.~\ref{fig:grid_3x2}.
-Fig.~\ref{fig:mapping_process} uses the same point cloud as Fig. \ref{fig:map_setup}.
-In the middle column of Fig.~\ref{fig:mapping_process}, the additional valid navigation enabled by the extra cells preserved by POMP is highlighted in blue; these extra cells enable a feasible path in our method, whereas the direct OGM fails to find one.
-Fig.~\ref{fig:grid_3x2} shows another case where POMP produces a shorter path by preserving more navigable space, particularly in narrow passages.}
+\yihui{The comparison between POMP and direct OGM, using an identical point cloud, is shown in Fig.~\ref{fig:mapping_process} and Fig.~\ref{fig:grid_3x2}.
+In Fig.~\ref{fig:mapping_process}, the cells that contain points, but are marked by POMP as unoccupied, are highlighted in blue.
+These cells result in a feasible path connecting the start and the goal, whereas the direct OGM admits no such path.
+Fig.~\ref{fig:grid_3x2} shows another case where POMP produces a shorter (red) path by preserving more navigable space.}